disismeg31/todo-app/README.md

 - How to use Context api for global state management
 - A better understanding of conditional rendering
 - How to use useEffect for handling side effects ie in this case local storage and a better understanding of local storage
-- Better undestanding of functional programming, destructuring,
+- A better undestanding of functional programming, destructuring,

 ### Links